 Also remember that storm doors will often shut differently when your main door is closed.
 Air pressure trapped between the two will affect the close rate, so try to find a tension that works for both situations.

 Well-installed storm door closers will typically just vanish into your door assembly.
-They sit out of the way at head-level or foot-level, and their smooth functioning lets your forget all about them.
+They sit out of the way at head-level or foot-level.
+Normally, their smooth functioning lets you forget all about them.

-If you have storm doors or screen doors on one or multiple entrances in your home, then I highly suggest adding a door closer in every circumstance.
+Do you have storm doors or screen doors on one or multiple entrances in your home?
+If so, I highly suggest adding a door closer on every door.
 It will save you money and hassle in the long run!

 (Also, storm doors themselves are great energy savers.
 HUD offers some good pdfs on energy conservation here.)